moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 | Monitoring Generator is a stage that monitors the solution of another stage (not adjacent) to use the solutions for planning.
 | Example of Monitoring Generator - ``GeneratePose``.
 It usually monitors a ``CurrentState`` or ``ModifyPlanningScene`` stage.
 By monitoring the solutions of ``CurrentState``, the ``GeneratePose`` stage can find the object or frame around which it should generate poses.

-| List of generator stages provided by MTC :ref:`Generating Stages`.
+| More information on generator stages provided by MTC can be found here - :ref:`Generating Stages`.

 Propagating Stage
 ^^^^^^^^^^^^^^^^^